qexat/garnet/README.md

    host system to produce an error.
  * Reading uninitialized data should be a compile-time error.
 Manually eliding initialization for performance reasons just means your compiler isn't good enough at avoiding it itself.
+A good middle-ground might be some setup where in debug mode you can have runtime checks for reading uninitialized data before it's been written.
  * Order of evaluation of function arguments.

 Here's a list of things that I don't see a way of defining in any